Projects

 The main direction of the CPFE activity is the monitoring of the free speech situation in Armenia, detection of and responding to the violations of the rights of journalists and the media, as well as drafting and publication of periodic reports on the basis of the above data.
 The CPFE also takes practical steps to protect the rights of the media and their representatives, including before courts.
 An important area of the Commitee’s activities is the improvement of the media-related legislation.
 With a view to this, the CPFE drafts new legislation and amendment packages and submits them to the parliament.

-Since May 2020 the CPFE with the financial support of National Endowment for Democracy has been implementing the project, which provides the monitoring on situation with freedom of expression and violations of journalists and media rights in Armenia, preparation of quarterly and annual reports, as well as elaboration of legislative proposals aimed at the development and improvement of the media sector, submission to the National Assembly.
+From May 2020 to April 2022 the CPFE with the financial support of National Endowment for Democracy implemented the project, which provides the monitoring on situation with freedom of expression and violations of journalists and media rights in Armenia, preparation of quarterly and annual reports, as well as elaboration of legislative proposals aimed at the development and improvement of the media sector, submission to the National Assembly.
 Within the framework of the program, the activity of the Information Disputes Council was restored, which was terminated 5 years ago due to lack of funding.
 The Board, which consists of media executives, media experts, lawyers, studies various conflict situations related to the activities of the media, lawsuits, prepares conclusions based on it and publishes them.
-It is planned to hold round tables to discuss the existing problems in the information sphere and to find solutions.
+Also round tables were organized to discuss the existing problems in the information sphere and to find solutions.

 From July 2020 to January 2021 the CPFE, with the support of Justice for Journalists international organization, monitored court cases involving media outlets and journalists.
 The need for this monitoring was conditioned by the unprecedented increase of lawsuits against journalists and media outlets.
 In this regard, it was important to analyze in which cases the plaintiffs want to “get even” with media through courts, in which cases the media really oversteps the bounds․ Do courts manage to maintain a fair balance between the protection of freedom of expression as defined in Article 10 of the Convention for the Protection of Human Rights and Fundamental Freedoms (European Convention), on the one hand, and the right to protection from expressions, targeting persons’ reputation and dignity, as guaranteed by Article 8 of the same Convention?
 Based on the results of the monitoring, an analytical report with infographics was prepared.
 The document was presented to the public through a press conference, posted on the CPFE website and Facebook page.
 Within the framework of the program, five 7-8 minute videos were prepared on the most noisy cases with the participation of mass media and journalists.

-Since July 2019 the CPFE has been implementing the project “Protecting the Rights of Journalists and Countering the Narrative Discrediting the European Values’’ with the financial support of the Government of the Kingdom of the Netherlands.
+From June 2019 to July 2020 the CPFE implemented the project “Protecting the Rights of Journalists and Countering the Narrative Discrediting the European Values’’ with the financial support of the Government of the Kingdom of the Netherlands.
 The project foresees monitoring of a number of Armenian and Russian media outlets with a view to detecting hate speech, diverse propaganda, and negative stereotyping in the mass media.
 An expert conclusion will be drawn on the basis of the outcomes of the monitoring, including relevant recommendations.
 Apart from this, protection of the rights of journalists before the law enforcement bodies and the courts will be ensured, in two criminal cases in particular: one instituted on the facts of the events of 29-30 July in Sari Tagh district of Yerevan and the other – in relation to the events of Electric Yerevan on 23 June 2015 on Baghramyan Avenue.
 In both cases dozens of journalists were victims.
-If necessary, the materials of these cases will be sent to the international structures.
+The materials of these cases were sent to the international structures.

-Since June 2019, the CPFE has been implementing a project “Legislative Changes to Ensure Transparency of Media Ownership and Protection of Journalists’ Rights”, with the financial support of the National Endowment for Democracy.
-In parallel, the situation of freedom of speech is being monitored, and incidents of violations of the rights of the media and journalists are being recorded.
-On the basis of the collected facts quarterly reports are being prepared and presented to the public in press conferences and individual publications.
+From June 2019 to May 2020 the CPFE implemented a project “Legislative Changes to Ensure Transparency of Media Ownership and Protection of Journalists’ Rights”, with the financial support of the National Endowment for Democracy.
+In parallel, the situation of freedom of speech was monitored, and incidents of violations of the rights of the media and journalists were recorded.
+On the basis of the collected facts quarterly reports prepared and presented to the public in press conferences and individual publications.

 From February 2018 to January 2019 the CPFE implemented the project “Development of Initiatives on Protection of journalists and media rights in Armenia’’ with the financial support of the National Endowment for Democracy, which is the continuation of similar activities sponsored by the NED in 2016-2017.
 In the framework of the project the situation in respect of the enabling environment for journalists and the media and incidents of violations of the rights of the media and journalists were recorded.
 On the basis of the collected information qaurterly and annual reports were prepared and presented to the public in press conferences.
 The CPFE also initiated practical measures to protect the rights of the media and journalists also before the courts.
 In some cases the materials were forwarded to international structures, including the European Court of Human Rights and the UN Human Rights Committee.